Creating Components

 .

-Add properties to the Hello World schema
+Add properties to the Hello World Schema

-In the center of the screen is a text editor showing the empty schema of your Hello World
+In the center of the screen is a text editor showing the empty Schema of your Hello World

 The code will look like this when you are finished: